Gender Recognition Reform (Scotland) Bill: Political opinion

 Alister Jack and Kemi Badenoch were invited by the Scottish Parliament's Equalities, Human Rights and Civil Justice Committee to give evidence about their decision to block the bill; both declined to attend.

 Lord Hope of Craighead, formerly deputy president of the UK Supreme Court defended the legality of the UK government's decision and said that the possibility of success of a legal challenge against the decision by the Scottish Government was "very low".
-Former Labour shadow attorney general Baroness Chakrabarti, also defended the legality of the government's decision.
+Former Labour shadow attorney general Baroness Chakrabarti also defended the legality of the government's decision.
 Former Labour Lord Chancellor Lord Falconer of Thoroton has tweeted that the UK government's reasons are not justified.

 Nancy Kelley, the chief executive of Stonewall, and Colin Macfarlane, the director of Stonewall Scotland, said that Sunak was risking "re-toxifying" his government's record on LGBTQ rights and introducing "an effective trans travel ban".
 Kelley and Macfarlane were quoted as saying "the UK government sees trans people as a threat to be contained, not citizens to be respected".
 A Cabinet Office spokesperson responded by saying that trans people "have not and will not be banned" from entering the UK.
 In contrast to Labour Party leader Keir Starmer, who criticised the bill as "cavalier", Scottish Labour leader Anas Sarwar supported the bill.
 Maggie Baska in PinkNews notes that Starmer "faced backlash from other politicians, LGBTQ+ advocates and trans people over his comments on the GRR bill".

+In February 2022 Polling by Savanta of 2068 people found that people were sympathetic towards trans people but were uncertain of hesitant about changes to the act.
+67% of people polled said they were not following the debate closely with John Curtice saying that the public was evenly divided and that a lot of people were saying they weren't sure or didn't know on the issues presented.
+In December 2022 polling by YouGov of 1090 people found that a majority were against some of the main changes to the bill with 66% opposing lowering the age limit from 18 to 16 and 60% opposing the removal of requiring a diagnosis of gender dysphoria.